-Office and industrial building occupants generally prefer warm to neutral color temperatures in the GSA P-100 Version 1.0, issued March 2014 3000-4100K range.
+Office and industrial building occupants generally prefer warm to neutral color temperatures in the 3000-4100K range.
 Cooler colors than this can produce slightly higher visual acuity in some applications but may also create a sense of starkness and institutionalism.